petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products.md

 - Liferay PaaS
 - Liferay SaaS
 ---

 # Products

 Liferay provides four product types out-of-the-box: [Simple](./product-types/creating-a-simple-product.md), [Grouped](./product-types/creating-a-simple-product.md), [Virtual](./product-types/creating-a-simple-product.md), and [Diagram](./product-types/shop-by-diagram.md).
 [Catalogs](../../catalogs/creating-a-new-catalog.md) hold products with a default SKU at creation time.
 By default, all products are visible in a catalog and across all channels.
-However, you can control product visibility by determining which channels or accounts are eligible for it.
+However, you can control product visibility by determining channel or account eligibility.
 After creation, you can also assign multiple [SKUs](./products/creating-skus-for-product-variants.md) to each product to represent different variants.

 See [Product Configuration Reference](./products/product-configuration-reference.md) for more information on how to configure a product.